-This building was constructed in 1887 for use as Kate Beesley's millinery shop, which is to say she was a hat maker.
-It was purchased George Edward and Hallie LaVigne in 1916 and their descendants lived in the home until the 1990s.
-The Milwee name on the home today comes because Aldia LaVigne, daughter of George and Hallie, married Rayburn T. Milwee.
-He of course became a prominent educator, citizen and school superintendent.
-Today Milwee Middle School is named in his honor.
+This building was constructed around 1885 for use as Kate Beesley’s millinery shop, which is to say she was a hat maker.
+It was purchased by George Edward and Hallie LaVigne in 1916.
+George was a truck farmer.

-During the 1920s Boom the simple one-story, rectangular shop was significantly altered to add the second story and the porch.
-With the additions it matches with the Classical Revival Style.
+During the 1920s, the simple one-story, rectangular shop was significantly altered to add a second story and porch.
+With the additions, it matches with the Classical Revival Style.

 George and Hallie’s daughter, Aldia LaVigne, married Rayburn T. Milwee.
 The couple moved into the home in the 1930s and raised their family there.